 If the plaintiff is a minor child who is likely to be receiving public benefits, it is important that the parents’ estate planning documents not leave any assets to the child with disabilities, but rather to a third party special needs trust.

 If the plaintiff is unable to properly manage his or her personal affairs, it is important to select the appointment of a guardian and conservator to provide litigation, and manage personal and financial affairs.

 It is often advantageous to purchase a structured settlement for a portion of the settlement or award.
 A structured settlement offers a number of advantages to the injured party including creditor protection, tax benefits and often makes it more difficult for the injured party to squander the settlement.

 There are also disadvantages to structured settlements.
 If a structured settlement is to be used, an analysis should be made as to how much should be structured and how much should be retained as a lump sum to pay for immediate cash needs, repayment of debt, emergency funds, and cash for investment in the appropriate equity portion of the injured party’s portfolio.
 COLAs and commutation riders should be considered.

 The client should be introduced to an investment advisor to assist in investing the settlement proceeds.
 In some instances, the investment manager can be a professional trustee, if a trust is appropriate.

 Special Needs Trust

 An analysis should be made as to whether a special needs trust is required.
-In many instances, such a trust is not necessary.
-If a special needs trust is required, will it need to be established by a court order?
-It is important to understand that, except in the case of a pooled trust, a special needs trust cannot be established by the person with special needs.
+The trust may be established by an individual with a disability, if competent to do so, or a parent, grandparent, legal guardian, or court.
+The trust may be a stand-alone trust or a pooled trust.
 The long-term success of a special needs trust often depends on the skill and experience of the trustee.
 Care should be taken in the selection of an appropriate trustee.